Jibble330/GameOfLife/README.md

 ---

 If the attached exe does not work, or you are not on a windows machine, I would reccomend using Nuitka.
-This is because Nuitka compiles python to C, causing it to be detected by much fewer antivirus programs, unlike pyinstaller.<br/><br/>
+This is because Nuitka compiles Python to C, causing it to be detected by much fewer antivirus programs, unlike pyinstaller.<br/><br/>
 For *Windows* I used these commands, but you can find the documentation [here](https://nuitka.net/doc/user-manual.html):

 ```